nextguys/lively-next-relaunch/explanation/projects.md

 As applications and components developed in `lively.next` are structured in projects, you might want to use another project as a dependency in your project.
 A prime example of why one would like to do this is the development of a shared component library that you then want to use throughout multiple of your applications.

 To add a different `lively.next` project to your project as a dependency, you simply use one of the components of the dependency inside of your `lively.next` project.
 The recommended way of doing this is via the "Component Browser".
+While dependent projects are available via the "Components Browser", components therein cannot be edited while another project is opened.
+For More details, take a look at the [Introduction to `lively.next`'s Studio](#documentation/studio).

 Opening a project with a declared dependency inside of `lively.next` will also take care of ensuring all dependencies are available locally.